Oncaspar LYO (Pegaspargase)

 Primary Uses

-Oncaspar LYO is specifically used to treat leukaemia, a type of blood cancer.
+Oncaspar LYO is primarily used to treat leukemia.

 How It Works